 After much deliberation, Kirk, Spock and Dr. Mulhall

 agree to become the hosts for the three aliens.
-Unfortunately, Henoch, the alien who chooses Spock's body, decides he would rather keep an existence of stolen flesh and blood, and makes plans to sabotage Sargon's plan by indirectly killing Sargon and persuading Sargon's wife, Thalanna, to side with him.
+Unfortunately, Henoch, the alien who chooses Spock's body, decides he would rather keep an existence of stolen flesh and blood, and makes plans to sabotage Sargon's plan by indirectly killing Sargon and persuading Sargon's wife, Thalassa, to side with him.

 - Atmosphere Abuse: The Enterprise finds a planet whose atmosphere was ripped away by a cataclysm half a million years earlier.